-- Your job is to help your new manager learn the ropes and assimilate to the established way of doing things.
+- Assume your job is to help your new manager learn the ropes and assimilate to the established way of doing things.
 Be a role model for conformity.
 It'll feel like you're breaking a wild horse for a while, but hang in there, because they all come around eventually.

 - Remember, your best chance at success and climbing the old ladder is doing everything you can to sabotage your new boss.
 The dumber your new manager looks, the smarter you'll look.
-Don't miss an opportunity to correct or disagree with your manager, publicly, or even better, behind his/her back.
+Don't miss an opportunity to correct or disagree with your manager publicly, or even better, behind their back.